Install & Configure Apache, PHP, JSP, Ruby on Rails, MySQL, PHPMyAdmin & WordPress on Windows XP/2000

 - Open http://localhost/ in a web browser.
 If you see something like the following, Apache restarted successfully.

-- Open http://localhost/phpmyadmin/ in a web browser.
-If you see something like the following, the install was successful!
+- Open http://localhost/phpinfo.php in a web browser.
+If you see something like the following, you have successfully installed PHP!